tkerby/flipperzero-firmware-wPlugins/tools/ResponseDecoder/README.md

 - `hex(data, "utf-8")`: Convert a hexadecimal string to text using UTF-8 encoding
 - `O[n]TAG(tag)`: Extract the value of the specified TLV tag from the nth output response
 - `O[n]TAG(tag, "encoding")`: Extract the value of the specified TLV tag from the nth output response and convert it to text using the specified encoding

+### Error Handling

+The tool automatically detects error responses (non-9000 status codes) and handles them appropriately:

+- When an output has a non-success status code (not 9000, 9100, or 9200), any template expression referencing that output will return an empty string
+- Error information is collected during parsing but not displayed by default
+- To view error information, use the `--debug` flag when running the command
+- In debug mode, error messages are displayed at the end of the output, including the output index, status code, and a description of the error (e.g., "Output[2]: Error code 6A82 - File not found")

 ### TLV Parsing